 NPLK19004U Enzymology and Experimental Biochemistry

-Receptor and effector sites, positive (activators) and negative effectors (inhibitors) and their effects on the active sites
+- Receptor and effector sites, activators and inhibitors, and their effects on the active sites.

 The course provides a thorough and fundamental theoretical and